protontypes/agile-development-methods-and-strategies/README.md

 > `Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.` (1967) [[1](https://en.wikipedia.org/wiki/Conway%27s_law)]

-### The Golden Circle - Intrinsic Motivation by Communication
+### The Golden Circle - About Intrinsic Motivation by Communication

 >  `Simon Sinek says people are inspired by a sense of purpose (or "Why"), and that this should come first when communicating, before "How" and "What".
 Sinek calls this triad the golden circle, a diagram of a bullseye with "Why" in the innermost circle (representing people's motives or purposes), surrounded by a ring labeled "How" (representing people's processes or methods), enclosed in a ring labeled "What" (representing results or outcomes).` [[12](https://en.wikipedia.org/wiki/Start_With_Why)]